LucasNTC-ux/LucasNTC-ux/README.md

   <a href="https://www.linkedin.com/in/lucas-matheus-bueno-valim-269807238/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
   </div>

-- 👋 Hi, I’m @LucasNTC-ux
-- 👀 I’m interested in acquiring new knowledge
-- 🌱 I’m currently learning JavaScript development, using NODE.js and others

 <!---
 LucasNTC-ux/LucasNTC-ux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.